Vignette: CalMaTe - A calibration method to improve allele-specific copy number of SNP arrays for downstream segmentation

 CalMaTe calibration using only a subset of the data set as references

-As this particular data sets consists of tumor and normal samples, it may be more preferable to only use normal samples for the calibration step (and then backtransform all arrays using the estimated calibration).
+As this particular data sets consists of tumor and normal samples, it may be advantageous to use only normal samples for the calibration step (and then backtransform all arrays using the estimated calibration).
 First we identify the indices of the samples that should be used as references:

 ## chr [1:40, 1:3] "GSM318728" "GSM318729" "GSM318730" "GSM318731" ...